 Beyond these innovative staffing and job listing services, you might want to target specific flexible employers as part of your job search strategy.
 Here are several ways to surface them.

 - FlexJobs offers a free online Guide to Best Companies for Flexible Jobs.
+Get the link under Job Search Resources (at the bottom right of their home page).

 - Many of the 100 Best Companies on Fortune magazine’s list offer workplace flexibility.
 Start with the “Near You” category to see if any of the employers are within driving distance.